Exxon / 2211 North Freeway

 This was Zio's Italian Kitchen from 2000 to 2016.
 It became El Toro Loco in 2017 but became Spanish Flowers within a year or so.
 It was the same ownership as El Toro Loco (reopened with a new menu) but became associated with Spanish Flowers on North Main.
 It appears that this location of Spanish Flowers was never 24 hours unlike its North Main counterpart.

-Operated by Design Tech Homes, this originally opened in 2013 as a sort-of quasi theme park, with an admission price ($15 originally, but later raised to $20), model homes outfitted in the newest styles and décor, things to buy, and a restaurant on the premises.
+This opened as "MainStreet America" in 2013 by Design Tech Homes, featuring model homes outfitted in the newest styles and décor, things to buy, and a restaurant on the premises...as well as an admission fee ($15 a person, raised to $20).
 Based on what I could find, the restaurant went first (later replaced by a cooking school) and it closed after Hurricane Harvey when many of the model houses got flooded.
-The houses are still there but are by appointment only, the whole "theme park" aspect is no longer.
+The houses are still there but are by appointment only and in 2024 seems to have been abandoned entirely.
+It looks like the non-profit "Protect Our Children" may have set up shop here but I'm not sure what they plan to do (if anything) with the model houses behind them.

 In addition to Luby's, one of the other popular "cafeteria" chains in the South was Furr's Cafeteria, a one-time asset of Kmart and a spin-off of Furr's supermarkets.
 Houston never had many Furr's locations, though there was a location near West Road and Interstate 45 until the early 2000s.

 When Furr's reappeared in Spring in May 2011, it was as Furr's Fresh Buffet, a buffet (rather than cafeteria) concept.
 It closed in January 2014 following a round of closings chain-wide.
-Later that year it became a location of Bombshells.
+Later that year it became a location of Bombshells; however, this closed in November 2024.

 Six Flags Hurricane Harbor SplashTown / 21300 I-45 North